dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 ### The size of the universe

 Aristarchus's original writing describing his heliocentric model is lost.
-We do have other writings by him and use a geocentric model and perform gnarly feats of trigonometry to do things like estimate the sizes and distances of the Sun and Moon.
+We do have other writings by him that use a geocentric model and perform gnarly feats of trigonometry to do things like estimate the sizes and distances of the Sun and Moon.

 The model is similar to our current conception of the solar system, with the Sun at the center and the earth and other planets moving in circular orbits about it.
 Much, much, *much* further away is the "sphere of fixed stars", representing the stationary stars.
 From a 2D side view, the model looks like this: